Waterford, New York

 Waterford is a town in Saratoga County, New York, United States.
-The population was 8,423 at the 2010 census.
+The population was 8,106 at the 2023 census.
 The name of the town is derived from its principal village, also called Waterford.
 The town is located in the southeast corner of Saratoga County and north-northwest of Troy at the junction of the Erie Canal and the Hudson River.

 History

 The village of Waterford is the oldest incorporated village in the United States, having been incorporated in 1794 before the town was formed.
 Waterford has been host to "Canal Fest" and "Tugboat Roundup" celebrations for many years.

 The town of Waterford was formed from the town of Halfmoon in 1816.

+Industrial revolution

+During the industrial revolution, Waterford became a desirable location for manufacturing due to its position at the confluence of the Hudson River and Mohawk River, as well as the Champlain Canal and Erie Canal and three railroad lines.
+Fortunes were made here by industrialists such as the brothers Hugh and Canvas White, the Knickerbocker, Kavanaugh, Button, Breslin, and King families.
+The Eddy family was a major influence on the area; Isaac Newton Eddy established the Franklin Ink Works, manufacturer of printing inks, in 1831.
+His son George Washington Eddy established the Hudson and Mohawk Foundry, which produced stoves, iron castings, and steam car wheels.
+Another son Oliver Tarbell Eddy was a painter and inventor of an early typewriter.